LLNL/sundials/doc/ida/guide/source/Introduction.rst

   sunbooleantype SUNRCompareTol(sunrealtype a, sunrealtype b, sunrealtype tol);
   sunrealtype SUNStrToReal(const char* str);

-Additionally, the following header files (and everything in them) will be deprecated:
+Additionally, the following header files (and everything in them) will be deprecated -- users who rely on these are recommended to transition to the corresponding :c:type:`SUNMatrix` and :c:type:`SUNLinearSolver` modules:

 .. code-block:: c